 Sometimes I consider deep diving with one technology and sticking with it.
 I then sweep that consideration aside when another shiny paradigm comes along.
 I’ve always loved learning big concepts that apply to all technologies.
 I’ve also enjoyed playing with new tools and breaking them ever since I was a child.
-I would disassemble radios, inspecting them, then put them back together again.
-I would try to fix them and sometimes with success.
+I would disassemble radios, inspect them, then put them back together again.
+I would try to fix them, and sometimes with success.

 Anyway, that’s enough about me; this is about you.

 Should you be a full stack developer or a software developer?

 Many businesses start with a specific product and specialize in that product.
 It’s usually a successful strategy until it’s not.
 It’s 2020, and Zoom has been trending well over the past six months.

 Specialization appears to have fueled most of their success.
 Zoom invested in a specific product with a limited set of applications.
 In the beginning, their product’s quality was low, but they’ve improved over the years.

 Meanwhile, Microsoft is bundling Microsoft Teams into Microsoft Office, and it now has video conferencing.
 Microsoft is not a company that specializes.
 It has always focused on creating general solutions for broad applications.
 We’ll see if teams’ video conferencing will gain a foothold.